Deducing Security Goals From Shape Analysis Sentences: Message Algebras and Homomorphisms

 A \emph{strand space}~$\Theta_X$ is a finite map from a set of strands to their traces. {\cpsa} represents a set of strands as an initial segment of the natural numbers, therefore, a strand space is a sequence of traces.
 The \emph{nodes} of a strand space are $\nodes(\Theta_X)=\{(s, i)\mid s\in\sdom(\Theta_X), 0\le i<|\Theta_X(s)|\}$.
 The event at node $n=(s,i)$ is $\evt_\Theta(s,i)=\Theta(s)(i)$.

-In an execution, a message that originates in exactly one trace is \emph{uniquely originating}, and represents a freshly chosen value.
+In a strand space, a message that originates in exactly one trace is \emph{uniquely originating}, and represents a freshly chosen value.
 A message that originates nowhere and is never used by the adversary to decrypt or encrypt a message is \emph{non-originating}, and represents an uncompromised key.

 A protocol~$P$ is a finite set of traces, which are the \emph{roles} of the protocol.
 Strand~$s\in\sdom(\Theta_X)$ is an \emph{elaboration} of role~$r\in P$ if $\Theta_X(s)$ is a prefix of the result of applying some substitution~$\sigma$ to~$r$.
 An example of a protocol is in Eq.~\ref{eq:cpsa protocol} in Section~\ref{sec:example}.